torvalds/linux/Documentation/admin-guide/media/remote-controller.rst

 sequences ("raw mode").

-The support for remote controller in scancode mode is provided by the standard Linux input layer.
+The support for remote controller in scancode mode is provided by the standard GNU/Linux input layer.
 The support for raw mode is provided via LIRC.

 In order to check the support and test it, it is suggested to download the `v4l-utils <https://git.linuxtv.org/v4l-utils.git/>`_.
 It provides